 ctrl A and shift? // for screen command menu

 6. To change MySQL/ MariaDB data directory, edit the /etc/my.cnf file with your preferred editor.

 7. Change the data directory from /var/lib/mysql to the /home.

 If you don’t find an existing line of datadir, you can add a new line as mentioned below –

 8. You will need to relink the socket file to the /tmp.

 # ln -sf /home/mysql/mysql.sock /tmp/mysql.sock

-- To run MariaDB Service from /home, you need to modify mariadb.service file at location /usr/lib/systemd/system/mariadb.service.
+9. To run MariaDB Service from /home, you need to modify the mariadb.service file at the /usr/lib/systemd/system/mariadb.service location.

 ProtectHome=true to ProtectHome=false